davesteele/argparse_formatter/README.md

 This formatter preserves line feeds and indentation, and understands bullet lists.

+This formatter requires that lines within a single paragraph or bullet item be separated by an escaped line feed.

 It would be good for this formatter to be merged - it eliminates the API-migration risk.